hamdi-islam/blitz-form-builder/README.md

 The `config` object allows you to define the form structure and behavior:

-- `fields`: An array of field definitions, currently mui-form-builder supports ("`textfield`" "`date`",
+- `fields`: An array of field definitions, currently blitz-form-builder supports ("`textfield`" "`date`",
   "`select`",
   "`radio`",